Who is Jennifer Clare?

 Weightlifting, kettlebells, walking, Pilates.
 And dancing around the kitchen.

-I have a home gym in the dining room and the garden and can be found deadlifting, bench pressing, and squatting 3-4 days a week.
+I have a home gym in the dining room and the garden and can be found deadlifting, bench pressing, and squatting 3-4 days a week when my health permits.
 I have a knack for making exercise fun.

 Five foods you’d have to have with you on a desert island?